sunpy/ablog/docs/release/ablog-v0.11-released.rst

 - 1. The template files are now in the `templates/ablog` folder.
 - 2. In theory ablog will now append the tempaltes to the start of the template list, this could break themes without support for it.
-- 3. Minimum version of Python is 3.8, Sphinx is 5.0 and docutils is 0.19.
+- 3. Minimum version of Python is >=3.8 and Sphinx is >=5.0.
+- 4. Latex building is now not possible anymore.
+     This could change in future but for the first release of 0.11, it is nonfunctional.

 Pull Requests merged in: